 c.
 Use a Cloud-based Computer Vision AI Module to Interpret and Translate Images Into Reliable Shipment Status Updates.

 Indeed, computer vision AI tech offers a simpler approach to shipment tracking by eliminating complex data integration between systems.
-Further, only limited adjustments are needed for an image-based tracking solution to eliminate most of the usual data integration challenges.
+Today, many supply chains are already implementing computer vision AI solutions in their warehouses and shipping locations.
+Hence, implementing an image-based, shipment visibility solution only needs a broader perspective to gain visibility across the supply chain.
 Specifically, rather than deploying standalone computer vision systems that process images at each physical shipment location, it’s more efficient to have AI interpret the raw images directly at the cloud level.
-Without a doubt, converting images into proprietary data formats at the local level only creates unnecessary data translation efforts later.
-By leveraging computer vision AI tech, supply chains will enjoy reliable, picture-perfect shipment status while avoiding redundant data translations and integration work.

 Conclusion.

 The supply chain industry’s search for total shipment visibility and a Single Source of Truth (SSOT) has long seemed out of reach.
 However, computer vision AI is a new shipment visibility tool, offering an innovative approach that sidesteps traditional data integration challenges.
 By capturing “picture-perfect” visual data, companies can now track shipments with unprecedented accuracy across their entire logistics network.
 This image-based approach doesn’t just solve visibility gaps – it streamlines how we monitor and verify shipment status, setting a new standard for supply chain transparency.
+For more information on “Picture-Perfect” visibility, see my article, Picture-Perfect Tech for Supply Chain Visibility: The Use Of Emerging Computer Vision AI To Find Out What Happened

 For more from SC Tech Insights, see the latest articles on Data, Interoperability, and Shipping.

 Greetings!
-As an independent supply chain tech expert with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
-My focus is to drive transformation within the logistics industry by leveraging emerging LogTech, applying data-centric solutions, and increasing interoperability within supply chains.
+As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to industry leaders.
+My focus is on supply chains leveraging emerging LogTech.
+I zero in on tech opportunities and those critical issues that are solvable, but not well addressed, offering industry executives clear paths to resolution.
 I have a wide range of experience to include successfully leading the development of 100s of innovative software solutions across supply chains and delivering business intelligence (BI) solutions to 1,000s of shippers.
 Click here for more info.